38leinaD/webstandards-starter/README.md

     git clone https://github.com/38leinaD/webstandards-starter.git
     cd webstandards-starter
     npm install
-    browser-sync src -f src --cors --no-notify
+    npm start

 **_NOTE:_**  The command 'npm install' has been overwitten in the `package.json` to also run 'npx @pika/web'.

 ## Tips

+For convenience, I have added a `devDependency` in the `package.json` to download browser-sync.
-You should have [browser-sync](https://browsersync).io/ installed globally.
-If not, run `sudo npm install -g browser-sync`. but I don`t want to download it for each project I am working on as it is such an essential tool.
+You should really have [browser-sync](https://browsersync.io/) installed globally.
+Run `sudo npm install -g browser-sync`.
+I don`t want to download it for each project I am working on as it is such an essential tool.

+The same holds true to me for `@pika/web`.